Processing math: 0%

 Let P(k) be true.
 Then,

-$P(k):(\cos \theta+i \sin \theta)^{k}=\cos k \theta+i \sin k \theta$..(i)
+P(k):(\cos \theta+i \sin \theta)^{k}=\cos k \theta+i \sin k \theta..(i)

 prove that P(k+1) is true

-$P(k+1): ( \cos \theta+i \sin \theta)^{k+1}=\cos (k+1) \theta+i \sin (k+1) \theta$..(ii)
+P(k+1): ( \cos \theta+i \sin \theta)^{k+1}=\cos (k+1) \theta+i \sin (k+1) \theta..(ii)

-multiplying both sides by $\left(\cos \theta+i \sin \theta\right)$ in (i)
+multiplying both sides by \left(\cos \theta+i \sin \theta\right) in (i)

-$(\cos \theta+i \sin \theta)^{k} \cdot(\cos \theta+i \sin \theta)^{1}=(\cos k \theta+i \sin k \theta)(\cos \theta+1 \sin \theta)$
+(\cos \theta+i \sin \theta)^{k} \cdot(\cos \theta+i \sin \theta)^{1}=(\cos k \theta+i \sin k \theta)(\cos \theta+1 \sin \theta)

-$(\cos \theta+i \sin \theta)^{k+1}=\cos k \theta \cos \theta+i \cos \theta \sin \theta+i\sin k \theta \cos \theta + i^2 \sin k \theta \sin \theta$
+(\cos \theta+i \sin \theta)^{k+1}=\cos k \theta \cos \theta+i \cos \theta \sin \theta+i\sin k \theta \cos \theta + i^2 \sin k \theta \sin \theta

 =(coskθcosθ-sinkθsinθ)+i(sinkθcosθ+coskθsinθ)